bubblepreetkaur06/Electoral_Bond_2024-Analysis/README.md

 Analyzes two datasets-company purchases and  political party transactions.
 Identified top parties and companies based on total denomination and the month;y denomination over years and visualizes these insights through tables and plots.

+### Data Sources:
+Company Data : contains the companies data that purchase the electoral bonds,named as "Company.csv" Political Parties Data : contains the political parties transactions data of the electoral bonds,named as "Party.csv"

 ```python
 import pandas as pd
 import numpy as np